juniorsundarCasual/TGT/vault/volume-6.chapter-403.md

 (Guy,) Mast greeted, but Guy could not respond.
 The pain was far too much.
 (Let me help you with that.)

-And suddenly, like switchin off alight, the pain just stopped.
+And suddenly, like switching off a light, the pain just stopped.
 In fact, Guy couldn't feel anything anymore.
 He was no longer inside his body either.
 He felt himself getting shoved down a very narrow tube, with a heavy suction on the other end pulling him somewhere.

 A few moments later, Guy was deposited in his favourite void - the place between worlds where he arrived between his transmigration and death.
 Now, though, he existed in this place as an ethereal copy of his current form, while Mast appeared as a basketball-sized, purple wisp floating by his side.